 Usage Requirements and Cost Optimization

-Unless your organization is expanding rapidly and falls into the midsize-to-enterprise category, the Hosted PBX model will offer significant financial benefits in terms of cost variability.
-SMBs can trade high CapEx on SIP Trunking equipment with affordable OpEx on Hosted PBX option while leveraging the same high standards of VoIP communication capabilities.
+Unless your organization is expanding rapidly and falls in the enterprise category, the Hosted PBX model will offer significant financial benefits in terms of cost variability.
+SMBs can trade high CapEx on SIP trunking equipment with affordable OpEx on a hosted PBX option while leveraging the same high standards of VoIP communication capabilities.

 ITSPs compete on the range of functionality that they offer.
 Therefore, the flexibility to change providers can be a significant attraction.